dustinpfister/blog_posts/_posts/nodejs-require.md

 ## 4 - Conclusion

 So the the require method is the main way that I go about making use of additional modules when making some kind of node script.
 On top of the core functionally that has to do with loading built in and user space javaScript modules, it can also be used as a way to load JOSN files.
 However require may not always be the best option for making use of some kind of external script, or resource.
-There is also the file system modules that can also be used to load JSON by reading the plain text first, at which point the JSON.parse method can be used in actually catch block to parse the text.
-Also if I want to run a script that is written in a language other than javaScript of course I can not do that with require, but I can use the child process module to call the binary that would be used to run such a script and then pass the script as an argument for that binary.
+There is also the [file system methods](/2018/02/08/nodejs-filesystem/) that can also be used to load JSON by reading the plain text first, at which point the JSON.parse method can be used in actually catch block to parse the text.
+Also if I want to run a script that is written in a language other than javaScript of course I can not do that with require, but I can use the [child process module](/2018/02/04/nodejs-child-process/) to call the binary that would be used to run such a script and then pass the script as an argument for that binary.